ynevet/py-web-scraper/README.md

 ## Contributions and Issues

 Feel free to fork this repository and submit pull requests.
-If you encounter any issues or have suggestions, please open an issue in the repository..
+If you encounter any issues or have suggestions, please open an issue in the repository